PACKING LIST: HOW TO DRESS IN WINTER IN ICELAND

 - Turtleneck: A turtleneck sweater is perfect as a garment to wear underneath your jacket, while the scarf can be removed easily.

 - Leggings: Leggings are perfect to wear underneath your jeans as an extra layer of warmth.
 Unless you really like cold, I do not recommend wearing them without any jeans or ski pants though.
 They are both comfortable and snug.
 Leggings are an essential item to pack as you can dress them up or down.
-You can even wear them underneath your denims as an extra layer of warmth.
+You can even wear them underneath your denim as an extra layer of warmth.

 - Socks: When it comes to packing socks for your Iceland winter trip – the thicker the better.
 Chances are that you’ll be spending a lot of time outdoors in the snow and cold, and you’ll want your feet to be warm and cozy.
 I bought myself some pairs of ski socks and they were a great investment.

 - Thermals: BEST.
 INVENTION.
 EVER.
 A quality set of thermals is your key to enjoying the winter weather in Iceland.
-They provide the extra layer of heat that will allow you to spend an extra hour outside instead of excess clothing.
+They provide an extra layer of heat that will allow you to spend an extra hour outside instead of excess clothing.
 If you asked me for my top 5 items to wear in Iceland in winter, then surely thermals are among them.

 - Comfortable Walking Shoes: If you can only pack one pair of shoes, then make sure that they are a trusty pair of waterproof snowshoes.
 Break them in before you visit Iceland for the first time.
-If you will do a lot of hiking and and snowshoe walking, then consider buying snowshoes that allow you to enjoy a variety of activities while keeping your feet warm and dry.
+If you will do a lot of hiking and snowshoe walking, then consider buying snowshoes that allow you to enjoy a variety of activities while keeping your feet warm and dry.

 Winter Sportswear for Iceland in Winter

 While Iceland is a winter wonderland, it is not known for offering the best winter sports opportunities.
-However, you can do some winter sports + winter sport clothes are just amazing to keep you warm while allowing you to be comfortable.
+However, you can do some winter sports + winter sports clothes are just amazing to keep you warm while allowing you to be comfortable.

 - Ski Jacket: When choosing the perfect ski jacket, you need to consider warmth, level of waterproofing, and freedom of movement.
-A jacket that is adjustable in fit, seals effectively, and dries quickly is the perfect apparel for snowboarding, skiing, and other winter outdoor sports.
+A jacket that is adjustable in fit seals effectively, and dries quickly is the perfect apparel for snowboarding, skiing, and other winter outdoor sports.

 - Ski Pants: My best friend, next to my thermals, were my ski pants.
 They cost a fortune but a trusty pair of insulated ski pants are the next essential item to keep you warm.
 Make sure that your choice of pants is breathable, warm, and waterproof.
-These details will keep you dry, warm, and comfortable – whenever the weather forecast wasn’t too bad, I didnt even wear thermals and just my beloved ski pants and they kept me more than war,
+These details will keep you dry, warm, and comfortable – whenever the weather forecast wasn’t too bad, I didn’t even wear thermals and just my beloved ski pants and they kept me more than war,

 - Umbrella: Iceland in winter tends to be very rainy.
 Especially Reykjavik was very rainy – so pack a foldable umbrella.
 It can be the difference between a leisurely stroll in the city streets and getting caught in a flu-inspired downpour.

-- Sunglasses: Sunglasses aren’t really an essential in Iceland in winter – daylight and thus sun is not “a big thing”.
+- Sunglasses: Sunglasses aren’t really essential in Iceland in winter – daylight and thus the sun is not “a big thing”.
 But I still packed a pair of polarized sunglasses – you never know!

 So, if you dress appropriately and if you know what to wear in Iceland in winter, you can enjoy a fantastic trip to this unique country.